AKHughes1994/SwJ1727_2023_Outburst/LightCurve/README.md

 # LightCurve Subdirectory

 This subdirectory contains data and scripts related to the light curve analysis of the 2023-2024 outburst of the black hole X-ray binary Swift J1727.8-1613.
+The paper corresponding to this data is called "Comprehensive Radio Monitoring of the Black Hole X-ray Binary Swift J1727.8−1613 during its 2023–2024 Outburst" If you make use of this data please cite:

+**PLACEHOLDER**

+This is a "living" dataset, so as more data comes in, we will update it, below are the current additions:

+**PLACHOLDER**

 Below is a breakdown of its components:

 ## Components